iDrDex/star-django/README.md

 ## Deploying

-1. Configure ssh connection by adding something like this to `~/.ssh/config`:
+1. Configure ssh connection (see in install).

-    ```ini
-    Host stargeo
-    HostName ec2-52-11-148-105.us-west-2.compute.amazonaws.com
-    User ubuntu
-    IdentityFile /path/to/stargeo.pem
-    IdentitiesOnly yes
-    ```
+2. Install deployment dependencies (see in install).

 2. Run locally:

     ```bash
     # to deploy latest commited
     fab deploy

-    # to deploy whatever you have locally (not recommended)
-    fab dirty_deploy
     ```